vita-epfl/civil127-2025/Lab_2_Git_and_Github/Using Git in VS Code and Github.md

     Just use the default settings and click Next towards the end.

-After installing git, run these in your Terminal (but use your own name and email)
+After installing git, run these in your Terminal (choose your own name and email, and you can use fake email and names for privacy)

 ```bash
 git config --global user.name "My Name"